hchiam/learning-css/README.md

 - similar to `display: flex`, `display: grid` sets its _children_ to grid layout mode
 - unlike `flex-basis` "suggested" sizes, `grid-template` sets sizes as "hard limits" _by default_ (CSS grid sizes overflow by default, even with `%` sizes),
   - _unless_ you use `1fr` etc. in a CSS grid, to set grid sizes as flexibly as `flex-grow: 1` for flexbox
+    - `fr` also reacts based on its contents (which explains unexpected behaviour like grandchild causing direct child cell growth that overflows the body, instead of scrolling on the direct child itself) because the minimum size of `fr` is `auto`
 - `display: grid` from the parent means setting `display: inline` on a child is ignored for the same reason as setting `left: 200px` has no effect on a non-positioned element
 - `display: grid` from parent overrides child `display: inline`
 - `position: absolute` on child overrides parent `display: grid`